All Episodes

 I'm enjoying myself.

-I'm figuring, well, it's 11 or two at night.
+I'm figuring, well, it's 11 to 2 at night.

-Now that station signal, you're heard in 3840 states.
+Now, that station signal, you're heard in 38, 40 states.

 It booms across the United States and Canada.

-50,000 watt clear channel station.
+50,000-watt clear channel station.

-Uh I never asked Rush if he knew about that.
+I never asked Rush if he knew about that.

-I'm gonna text you on it right now.
+I'm going to text right now.

-I don't want to I don't want to get I don't want to get uh I don't want to get yelled at again.
+I don't want to get yelled at again.

 That would be something Rush would do.

-I can see him doing that.
+I could see him doing that.

-Uh anyway, it is National Radio Day.
+Anyway, it is National Radio Day.

 Radio is such a great medium.